- During the early 60s & 70s, automobiles came mainly in twos.

 - Meghalaya & Modified Automobiles: An Age-Old Love Affair

-The automotive sector is one of the core industries of the Indian economy, whose prospect is reflective of the economic resilience of the country.
-Continuous economic liberalization over the years by the government of India has resulted in making India as one of the prime business destination for many global automotive players.
+The automotive sector is one of the core industries of the Indian economy, whose prospect reflects the country’s economic resilience.
+Continuous economic liberalization over the years by India’s government has resulted in making India one of the prime business destinations for many global automotive players.
 The automotive sector in India is growing at around 18 percent per annum.

-The Indian automotive industry started its new journey from 1991 with licensing of the sector and subsequent opening up for 100 per cent FDI through automatic route.
-Since then almost all the global majors have set up their facilities in India taking the production of a vehicle from 2 million in 1991 to 9.7 million in 2006 (nearly 7 per cent of global automobiles production and 2.4 per cent of four wheeler production).
+The Indian automotive industry started its new journey in 1991 by licensing the sector and subsequent opening up for 100 percent FDI through automatic route.
+Since then, almost all the global majors have set up their facilities in India, taking the production of a vehicle from 2 million in 1991 to 9.7 million in 2006 (nearly 7 percent of global automobiles production and 2.4 percent of four-wheeler production).

 Eye-Catching FDI Destination – INDIA!